GLOBAL BIOGEOGRAPHICAL CHANGE & RISK PREDICTION

 1600-276 Lisboa, Portugal

-1. How is the globalization of trade and travel affecting the rediestribution of species and biological communities worldwide?
+- How does the globalization of trade and travel impact the redistribution of species and biological communities worldwide?

-2. What is the relative importance of climate versus other factors (e.g. trade) in shaping the distribution and co-occurrence of invasive species?
+- What is the relative significance of climate compared to other factors like land use dynamics in shaping the distribution and co-occurrence of threatened species?

 If you are also interested in these topics and would like to discuss ideas/collaboration please feel to contact me.